Knipp History, Family Crest & Coats of Arms

 The surname Knipp was first found in North Lancashire, in the Cartmel parish where much of the surname died out very early and moved to surrounding districts.

-Important Dates for the Knipp family
+Early History of the Knipp family

 This web page shows only a small excerpt of our Knipp research.
 Another 76 words (5 lines of text) covering the years 1597, 1601, 1661, 1698, 1681, 1664, 1638 and 1711 are included under the topic Early Knipp History in all our PDF Extended History products and printed products wherever possible.